danrpts/pangify/README.md

 # Pangify
-Use pangify to convert your poly,coor files into a friendly javascript format.
+Use pangify to convert your poly and coor files into a friendly javascript format.

 ## Install